Masonic ritual and symbolism: Purpose

-Freemasonry is described in its own ritual as a "Beautiful and profound system of morality, veiled in allegories and illustrated by symbols".
+Freemasonry has been described as a "Beautiful and profound system of morality, veiled in allegories and illustrated by symbols".
 The symbolism of Freemasonry is found throughout the Masonic lodge, and contains many of the working tools of a medieval or renaissance stonemason.
 The whole system is transmitted to initiates through the medium of Masonic ritual, which consists of lectures and allegorical plays.

 Common to all of Freemasonry is the three grade system of Craft or Blue Lodge freemasonry, whose allegory is centred on the building of the Temple of Solomon, and the story of the chief architect, Hiram Abiff.
 Further degrees have different underlying allegories, often linked to the transmission of the story of Hiram.
 Participation in these is optional, and usually entails joining a separate Masonic body.
 The type and availability of the Higher Degrees also depends on the Masonic jurisdiction of the Craft lodge that first initiated the mason.

 Broadly stated, two of the most common Masonic rites, which are groupings of rituals, are the Scottish Rite and the York Rite.